intentor/adic/README.md

 }
 ```

-**Note**: When using singleton commands, injection is done only through constructors or injection after command instantiation.
+**Note:** When using singleton commands, injection is done only through constructors or injection after command instantiation.

 #### Registering commands